bkardell/selenium-ide-axe/README.md

 /*
-  Since it is helpful to not stop processing the rest of the tests and since those logs are hard to read, yo? you can wait until the end and then call this - it will serialize a little HTML report for you into the browser window it is controlling..
+  Since it is helpful to not stop processing the rest of the tests and since those logs are hard to read, yo? you can wait until the end and then call this - it will serialize a little HTML report for you of all of the reports into the browser window it is controlling.. locator and name are just ignored.
 */
-a11yReportDump(locator, name)
+a11yReportDump()
 ```